Daniel Wildenstein: Thoroughbred horse racing

 Wildenstein was a major figure in European horse racing, a four-time winner of the Prix de l'Arc de Triomphe and six times France's leading owner.
 His horses, many of which he bred, raced under the name of the Allez France Stables and captured many of the most important races in France, the United Kingdom and the United States.
 His first win in the Arc came with the filly Allez France in 1974.
 He won again with All Along in 1983, with Sagace the following year and with the colt Peintre Celebre, who broke the course record when winning in 1997.
 The homebred filly All Along was named horse of the year in France and across the Atlantic, after a series of wins in America followed her victory in the Arc.
 Among Wildenstein's other successful horses were Pawneese, Madelia, and Flying Water.

 Wildenstein was a famously irascible owner.
 His criticism of Pat Eddery's riding of Buckskin in the Ascot Gold Cup of 1978 caused the trainer Peter Walwyn to ask Wildenstein to remove his horses from his yard.
 They were removed to the care of Henry Cecil, forming a partnership that had considerable success in the late 1970s and early 1980s, only for that relationship to break down in 1985 over criticism of Cecil's then stable-jockey Lester Piggott.
 Piggott responded by describing the Wildensteins as "inveterate bad losers".

 Personal life

-In 1939, Daniel Wildenstein married Martine Kapferer, the daughter of a wealthy French Jewish family; they had two sons, Alec and Guy.
-The marriage was dissolved and he married secondly, in 1978, to Sylvia Roth.
+In 1939, Daniel Wildenstein married Martine Julie Kapferer, the daughter of a wealthy French Jewish family; they had two sons, Alec and Guy Wildenstein.
+The marriage was dissolved, and he subsequently married Sylvia Roth in 1978, whom he had first met in 1964.

 Death and inheritance

-Wildenstein died in 2001 at the age of 84 in a Paris hospital.
+Wildenstein fell into a coma and died of cancer in 2001 at the age of 84 in a Paris hospital.
 He was survived by his second wife and his two sons from a first marriage.
 Guy Wildenstein assumed responsibility for the art dealership while Alec Wildenstein inherited control of the family's horse racing and breeding operations.